finevine/Projet5/README.md

 ### Customize settings.py

-To customize the categories you want to explore (**Maximum 5 categories**), simply change the category in `settings.py`.
+To customize the categories you want to explore (**you can add as many categories as you want** please note that the more categories you add, the longer it will take to feed the local database!), simply change the categories in `settings.py`.
 Add (or replace) a category using its tag in [word.openfoodfact.org](https://world.openfoodfacts.org/).
 The full list of categories is available [on their website](https://world.openfoodfacts.org/categories.xml).

 ### Grant access to local database